7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 distage can instantiate traits and structural types.
 All unimplemented fields in a trait or a refinement are filled in from the object graph.

-This can be used to create ZIO Environment cakes with required dependencies - https://gitter.im/ZIO/Core?at=5dbb06a86570b076740f6db2
+This can be used to create ZIO Environment cakes with required dependencies.

 Trait implementations are derived at compile-time by @scaladoc[TraitConstructor](izumi.distage.constructors.TraitConstructor) macro and can be summoned at need.